virgo47/dcs-files/touch-portal-panels/dcs-planes-module-pics/_README.txt

-(Obviously, all the source material is property of Eagle Dynamics, etc.)
+(Obviously, all the source material for this directory is property of Eagle Dynamics, etc.)

 Pictures taken from e-shop module pictures, cut to square and resized to 300x300.